chattylabs/versioning/README.md

-# Software Versioning Plugin
+# Project Versioning Plugin

-![Coverage Status][02] &nbsp; ![Latest version][01]
+Latest version ![Latest version][01]

-[Gradle Plugin][3] that versions automatically a project by a repository git tag.
-It works across any platform and any environment that uses **Gradle** as its build automation system and **Git** as its distributed version control system.
+This [Gradle Plugin][3] will generate automatically project versions based on your repository's tags and commits.

-It is based on the [Semantic Versioning 2.0.0][1] recommendation and has been initially developed to adopt the suggested [Google Play publishing scheme][2].
+It is a basic implementation of [Semantic Versioning 2.0.0][1] recommendation and has been initially developed to adopt the suggested [Google Play publishing scheme][2].

+It works with Git version 2.x.

 ## Why choosing this library?

-Because it keeps the process simple.
+Because it keeps the process simple, automatic and you can apply the plugin in any gradle-based project.

-The problem with the various versioning plugins out there is that they are very complex to configure due to the many options they provide and the time it takes to read all the documentation.

-Regardless of the branching strategy you follow (Feature branch, Gitflow, Github, Trunk based, ...), this plugin will generate the version based on the amount of **commits** with a _major_, _minor_ or _patch_ keyword message on them.

-That's it.
+## How does it work?

+The plugin counts the number of commits with `major` or `minor` or `patch` keywords.

+Let's say you have the following number of commits in your repository:
+<br/>(The keyword here is _[minor-change]_, but you can define your own keywords.)

+    "[minor-change] JIRA-01 Initial commit"
+    "[minor-change] JIRA-02 Pushing random code"

+Then, the plugin will generate the version `0.2.0`.
+<br/>If you add a new commit with a _[minor-change]_ keyword.

+    "[minor-change] JIRA-01 Initial update"
+    "[minor-change] JIRA-02 Pushing random code"
+    "[minor-change] JIRA-03 Adding a new random feature" <--

+Then, the plugin will generate the version `0.3.0`.
+<br/>If you add a new commit with a _[patch-change]_ keyword.

+    "[minor-change] JIRA-01 Initial update"
+    "[minor-change] JIRA-02 Pushing random code"
+    "[minor-change] JIRA-03 Adding a new random feature" "[patch-change] JIRA-04 Fixing a previous feature" <--

+Then, the plugin will generate the version `0.3.1`.
+<br/>If you add a new commit with a _[minor-change]_ keyword.

+    "[minor-change] JIRA-01 Initial update"
+    "[minor-change] JIRA-02 Pushing random code"
+    "[minor-change] JIRA-03 Adding a new random feature" "[patch-change] JIRA-04 Fixing a previous feature"
+    "[minor-change] JIRA-05 Adding a new random feature" <--

+Then, the plugin will generate the version `0.4.0`.
+<br/>(When you *increase* the *minor* version, the patch version *resets to 0*)
+<br/>If you add a new commit with a _[major-change]_ keyword.

+    "[minor-change] JIRA-01 Initial update"
+    "[minor-change] JIRA-02 Pushing random code"
+    "[minor-change] JIRA-03 Adding a new random feature" "[patch-change] JIRA-04 Fixing a previous feature"
+    "[minor-change] JIRA-05 Adding a new random feature" "[major-change] JIRA-06 Adding an incompatible or big change" <--

+Then, the plugin will generate the version `1.0.0`.
+<br/>(When you *increase* the *major* version, the minor and patch version *reset to 0*)

+You can define your own keywords like _[feature]_, _[bug]_, _[hotfix]_, etc.

+### Important!
+Before you can start using the plugin, you must create a *version tag* in your repository.

+    git tag <tagname> // "version/0.7.0" for example from master git push origin <tagname>

 ## How to apply?